navesadeh/full-cache/README.md

 Meanwhile, modern browsers have powerful storage and compute capabilities – but most apps still fetch the same data repeatedly, wasting bandwidth and processing time.

-### CoreCache: A Better Model
+### FullCache: A Better Model

-In addition to intercepting fetches and managing local freshness, CoreCache connects to your backend via `WebSocket`.
+In addition to intercepting fetches and managing local freshness, FullCache connects to your backend via `WebSocket`.
 This allows your server to push real-time updates – such as precise `lastModified` timestamps – whenever data changes (e.g., after an ETL finishes).
 The result: your cache is always aligned with your actual data, with no polling or guessing involved.

 We believe caching should be: